Isaiah 10:13

 and sprang up, and bare fruit an hundredfold.
 And when

-he had said these things, he cried, He that hath ears to hear,
+he had said these things, he cried, He that hath ears to hear, let him hear.

-given to know the mysteries of the kingdom
+the mysteries of the kingdom

 of God: but to others in